-The Department of Politics and International Relations is seeking to appoint a full-time fixed term Departmental Lecturer in International Relations with University College, for one year.
-The successful candidate will provide teaching and supervision for the Department of Politics and International Relations at the undergraduate and graduate level and contribute to the Departmental examining and graduate admissions processes.
-They will provide tutorial and class teaching in International Relations at University College.
+The Department of Politics and International Relations (DPIR) and the Oxford School of Global and Area Studies (OSGA) are seeking to appoint a full-time fixed term Departmental Lecturer in the Politics and International Relations of China.
+The successful candidate will provide teaching and supervision for the DPIR and OSGA at the undergraduate and graduate level and contribute to the Departmental examining and graduate admissions processes.
 They will also be expected to undertake independent research.
-Office space and other relevant facilities will be provided at the Department of Politics and International Relations and/or University College.
-The Department has a preference for candidates with specialist research and teaching capacity that includes one or more of the following: historical international relations, the development of the international system and strategic studies.
+Office space and other relevant facilities will be provided in the Department of Politics and International Relations.
+As well as providing teaching for the Departments' core provision on the Politics and International Relations of China, the Departmental Lecturer will be expected to teach on research methods, including leading on research design sessions.